True or false: brushing your teeth right after eating is the best way to protect your smile?

 Many dental issues do not cause pain until they have progressed very far – for example, a root canal.
 Gum disease, on the other hand, may not cause any pain at all.
 Seeing your dentist regularly is the only way to ensure you don’t have any of these issues.

-Myth #5: Whitening toothpastes are the best way to whiten teeth.
+Myth #5: Whitening toothpaste is the best way to whiten teeth.

-The best way to whiten your teeth and keep them white is to visit your dentist and have him do an in office whitening or make you custom trays, because whitening toothpastes do very little to whiten teeth.
+The best way to whiten your teeth and keep them white is to visit your dentist and have him do an in-office whitening or make you custom trays because whitening kinds of toothpaste do very little to whiten teeth.
 The material dentists use is stronger, has less sensitivity, and works better.
 Use regular toothpaste with fluoride to keep your teeth looking great and cavity-free.